 • having a digital date stamp for your work recorded in the Benelux Office for Intellectual Property’s (BOIP) iDEPOT.

-• In the case of copyright transfer, the author 'sells' his work to another party.
-The other party then holds copyright.
+• In the case of a copyright transfer, the author sells the rights to their work to another party.

+The author of the work may decide the price of licencing or transfer of the copyrights.
 This must also be agreed in writing.

-If an author or maker creates a work for an employer, the copyright automatically transfers to the employer unless a prior agreement determines otherwise.
+If an author creates a work for an employer, the copyright automatically transfers to the employer unless a prior agreement determines otherwise.

 Copyright after death